sdiehl/stephendiehl.com/posts/haskell_2018.md

 existence and many existing firms unexpectedly dropped large open source Haskell projects into the public sphere.
-Driven by a lot of software catastrophes, the intersection of security, software correctness and formal methods have been become quite active area across industry and academia.
+Driven by a lot of software catastrophes, the intersection of security, software correctness and formal methods have been become quite an active area of investment and research across both industry and academia.
 It's really never been an easier and more exciting time to be programming professionally in the world's most advanced (yet usable) statically typed language.

 Per what I guess is now a tradition, I will write my end of year retrospective on my highlights of what happened in the Haskell scene in retrospect.